arvicco/rippler/README.md

     $ rippler history account:molecular

-This one prints account history in a human-readable format.
+This one prints any account history in a human-readable format.

+    $ rippler balances account:bitstamp

+This one prints out all outstanding balances (debit/credit IOUs and XRP) for a specific account.
+For example, you can see who holds Bitstamp BTC and fiat IOUs, and how much.

     $ rippler monitor streams:[ledger,transactions]